rage/java-programming/data/week3/3-lists.md

 <text-box variant='hint' name='Importing multiple premade Java tools into the program'>

 Each tool offered by Java has a name and location.
 The program can use a tool after it has been imported with the `import` command.
 The command is given the location and the name of the desired class.
-For example, the use of an ArrayList necessitates placing the commans `import java.util.ArrayList;` and `import java.util.List;` to the top of the program.
+For example, the use of an ArrayList necessitates placing the commands `import java.util.ArrayList;` and `import java.util.List;` to the top of the program.

 ```java
 import java.util.ArrayList;